 Learning how to write a novella is excellent preparation for writing your first novel.
 It enables you to work out characters and themes more extensively than a short story does.
 Writing a novella gives you helpful scaffolding for an expanded and more detailed book or series.
-Read on for a definition of the novella and 6 essential tips for writing one:
+Read on for a history of the novella definition of the novella and essential tips for writing one

 Defining the novella

 Writer’s Relief extends the upper word count limit of a novella, saying ‘The exact word count is not set in stone: 30,000 to 60,000 words may be an appropriate length.’
 Whichever word count range you take as your guide, there are several important ways in which novellas differ from standard-length novels.
-These give rise to several crucial tips:

 When you plot a novella, think about all the things a lower word count demands.
 Typically, a novella (compared to a novel) is likely to have: